joelyu/HDS-W1/README.md

 ### Data cleaning

-[Supplementary Table S1](https://ars.els-cdn.com/content/image/1-s2.0-S0092867417311212-mmc1.xlsx) was downloaded, and the first sheet named `Clinical Information` was exported as `mmc1-clinicalInformation.csv`, with the first 3 rows removed.
+Both tables ([Supplementary Table S1](https://ars.els-cdn.com/content/image/1-s2.0-S0092867417311212-mmc1.xlsx) & [Supplementary Table S2](https://ars.els-cdn.com/content/image/1-s2.0-S0092867417311212-mmc2.xlsx)) were downloaded, and the first sheets named `Clinical Information` and `Gene Expression` respectively were exported as `mmc1-clinicalInformation.csv` and `mmc2-GeneExpression.csv`, both with the first 3 rows removed.

+### License and Usage

+This dataset is used under [Elsevier User License](https://www.elsevier.com/about/policies-and-standards/open-access-licenses/elsevier-user) for non-commercial academic purposes only.
+See LICENSE.txt for details.